 Acquisition and Contracting Blog

-Yulista Support Services,* Huntsville, Alabama, was awarded a $226,911,155 cost-plus-fixed-fee contract for maintenance and modifications of C5ISR flight activity platforms.
-Bids were solicited via the internet with zero received.
-Work locations and funding will be determined with each order, with an estimated completion date of June 19, 2024.
-U.S. Army Contracting Command, Aberdeen Proving Ground, Maryland, is the contracting activity (W56KGU-19-D-0002). *Small Business
+Palantir USG Inc., Palo Alto, California (W56KGY-20-D-0005); and BAE Systems Information and Electronic SYS INT INC, San Diego, California (W56KGY-20-D-0006), will compete for each order of the $823,263,105 firm-fixed-price contract to upgrade/replace components found in the Distributed Common Ground System-Army.
+Bids were solicited via the internet with six received.
+Work locations and funding will be determined with each order, with an estimated completion date of February 24, 2027.
+U.S. Army Contracting Command, Aberdeen Proving Ground, Maryland, is the contracting activity.

 Griffon Aerospace Inc.,* Madison, Alabama, was awarded a $49,957,259 order-dependent contract to procure MQM-170 "Outlaw" Remotely Piloted Vehicle Targets, MQM-171 "Broadsword" Unmanned Aerial Systems - Targets, depot level repair and maintenance, storage of government furnished equipment, base operations services, field operations services, qualification training execution, and inventory and transfer support for targets management office and other Department of Defense customers.
 Bids were solicited via the internet with one received.